mbeckersys/valgrind-ws/README.md

  * `total` is the working set size over the entire life time of the process, i.e., t=tau=inf.
  * `peak` is the maximum working set size over all `t`.

+### Additional Information for Samples
+Additional information, such as the current call stack, can be collected for some samples.
+Currently, there are two ways to determine for which samples detailed information is recorded:
+ 1. at user-defined points in time.
+Use command line argument `--ws-info-at`
+ 2. automatically, when peaksin the working set size are detected.
+Use command line argument `--ws-peak-detect=yes`.
+More information about peak detection is given below

-### Peak Detection
+#### Peak Detection
-With option `--ws-peak-detect=yes`, the tool tries to detect sudden jumps in the working set sizes, and annotates those peaks with the current call stack, to allow for further debugging.
+With option `--ws-peak-detect=yes`, the tool tries to detect sudden jumps in the working set sizes, and records additional sample information to allow for further debugging.
-Towards this, the working set table is augmented with a column `peak`, which contains an ID number referencing further information about the peak:
+Towards this, the working set table is augmented with a column `info`, which contains an ID number referencing further information about the sample:

 ```
 ...
 Working sets:
-           t WSS_insn WSS_data peak
+           t WSS_insn WSS_data info
            0        0        0    -
       100002       21       79    -
            .        .        .    .